oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 There are three types of domains supported by Model in Image: a standard `WLS` domain, an Oracle Fusion Middleware Infrastructure Java Required Files (`JRF`) domain, and a `RestrictedJRF` domain.
 This sample demonstrates the `WLS` and `JRF` types.

-The `JRF` domain path through the sample includes additional steps required for JRF: deploying an infrastructure database, initializing the database using the Repository Creation Utility (RCU) tool, referencing the infrastructure database from the WebLogic configuration, setting an `OPSS` wallet password, and exporting/importing an `OPSS` wallet file. `JRF` domains may be used by Oracle products that layer on top of WebLogic Server, such as SOA and OSB.
+The `JRF` domain path through the sample includes additional steps required for JRF: deploying an infrastructure database, initializing the database using the Repository Creation Utility (RCU) tool, referencing the infrastructure database from the WebLogic configuration, setting an Oracle Platform Security Services (OPSS) wallet password, and exporting/importing an OPSS wallet file. `JRF` domains may be used by Oracle products that layer on top of WebLogic Server, such as SOA and OSB.
 Similarly, `RestrictedJRF` domains may be used by Oracle layered products, such as Oracle Communications products.

 #### Use cases